Table of Contents

 TranslationManager has a CurrentCulture property which is used as a default culture, for which translation units are retrieved.

-This CurrentCulture property is useful first of all in UI applications where XAML properties are bound to generated translation units: the text provided to the bound controls is defined by the value of this property.
+This CurrentCulture property is useful primarily in UI applications where XAML properties are bound to generated translation units: the text provided to the bound controls is defined by the value of this property.

 If you are using one of the methods for retrieval of translation units mentioned above in their overloads that don't include a culture, the value of CurrentCulture is used there too.